 The Technical University of Munich (TUM) is one of Europe's top universities for research.
 One of Germany's first Universities of Excellence, it achieves impressive scores in all international rankings.
 Its mission is to add value to society.
 Researchers at TUM believe that an interdisciplinary approach is the key to solving the major challenges of the future: Health & Nutrition ▪ Energy & Natural Resources ▪ Environment & Climate ▪ Information & Communications ▪ Mobility & Infrastructure.

-Solving future challenges together.
-TUM has set up interdisciplinary Integrative Research Centers to bundle the expertise of its academic departments.
-The interfaces between different disciplines open up new research prospects for major challenges facing society - with solutions from natural sciences, medicine and engineering.
-Get to know these research hubs: our innovative Integrative Research Centers and the renowned Corporate Research Centers.
-TUM’s Research Centers
+TUM bundles the expertise of its academic departments in interdisciplinary research centers.
+These interfaces between different disciplines open up new research prospects for major challenges facing society – with solutions from natural sciences, medicine and engineering.
+TUM Research Centers

-TUM has an excellent track record in research.
 Building on its success in the first round of Germany’s national and federal Excellence Initiative in 2006, TUM in 2012 again succeeded in the national competition.
-Excellence Initiative funding will support cutting-edge research at TUM.
-Excellence Initiative
+About the Excellence Initiative at TUM

 - Institutional strategy: The panel was particularly impressed with its the strategy wich positions TUM as an entrepreneurial university with an international outlook.